-Research Associate and Affiliated Lecturer, Centre of South Asian Studies; Visiting Lecturer, Division of Social Anthropology; member of the Cambridge Digital Humanities Network.
+Department/institution: Department of Social Anthropology; affiliated scholar and guest lecturer, Centre of South Asian Studies; member of the Cambridge Digital Humanities Network.

 Dr Motrescu-Mayes is an Official Fellow and Tutor at Clare Hall, a Visiting Lecturer at the Department of Social Anthropology, a Member of the Centre for the Study of Global Human Movement, an Affiliated Scholar at the Centre of South Asian Studies, and a Member of the Cambridge Digital Humanities Network, University of Cambridge.